ncp38/cs142-s24/labs/lab4/index.md

 # CS 142 Lab 4

-For this lab, we're switching to randomized partners!
-Your pairing will be put up on the screen at the beginning of class.
+For this lab, we're continuing to pick our partners!

 ## Self-Driving Racecars